On the flyway to home: Get to know Canada's migratory birds

 Conservation Volunteers get a peek at migrating golden eagles (Photo by NCC)

-Each spring, Canada's skies are filled with the sights and sounds of millions of birds arriving home from their southern wintering grounds.
-The four major migration pathways (flyways) in the Americas include:
+Each spring, Canada's skies are filled with the sights and sounds of billions of birds arriving home from their southern wintering grounds.

-From the Canadian Arctic to southern Mexico, these sky-high pathways span the continents and follow prominent natural features, such as coastlines, mountain ranges and river valleys.
+From the Canadian Arctic to South America, these sky-high pathways span the continents and follow prominent natural features, such as coastlines, mountain ranges and river valleys.
 Some bird species only travel along one flyway, while species that are more widespread arrive in Canada via multiple migration routes.
 The Nature Conservancy of Canada (NCC) protects habitat for more than 300 migratory bird species, ensuring they have areas to rest and feed as well as habitat for nesting.

 Learn about some of these returning bird species and where you may be able to spot them, below.

 From May to September, this endangered woodpecker can be found in BC's southern interior region.

 From April to September, this ground-foraging songbird can be seen in dry, open prairies with short grass.
-NCC properties across Canada's prairies provide stopover and nesting habitat for this species.
+NCC properties in Alberta and Saskatchewan provide stopover and nesting habitat for this species.